You are here

 At the end of this process, the ODPM hopes that the legislation will provide the much needed ‘reinforced’ support in order to effectively and authoritatively achieve the disaster management objectives for Trinidad and Tobago.
 Once this is done, we will be nearer to achieving the ultimate goal which is a culture of safety and resilience in our twin island Republic.

-Trinidad and Tobago National Radiation Emergency Plan (Draft) (Download in PDF Format)
+- National Drought Response Plan (Download in PDF Format)